6 Lessons About Trump From Season 1 Of 'The Apprentice'

 .@WhoopiGoldberg Don’t let @Rosie speak badly of you or try to bring you down.
 She is rude, crude & not smart.
 She is not in your league.— Donald J. Trump (@realDonaldTrump) December 1, 2014

 During the campaign, Trump created divides to his advantage.
-He tried to create a chasm between Sens.
-Ted Cruz of Texas on one side and Marco Rubio of Florida and now-Housing and Urban Development Secretary Ben Carson.
+He tried to create a chasm between Sen. Ted Cruz of Texas on one side and Sen. Marco Rubio of Florida and now-Housing and Urban Development Secretary Ben Carson.
 In October 2016, he reminded supporters of Sen. Bernie Sanders, I-Vt., how Hillary Clinton had wronged them, saying, "To the Bernie Sanders people, you got sold out."
 And last month, following a wave of kneeling protests by professional sports players, the president sought to remind the public of what he perceived to be a newly forming divide between the NFL's athletes and its fans.

 The booing at the NFL football game last night, when the entire Dallas team dropped to its knees, was loudest I have ever heard.
 Great anger— Donald J. Trump (@realDonaldTrump) September 26, 2017